Lalitshaktawat/biostudio-installation-documents/custom-environment-for-analyses-in-BioStudio/BioStudio-custom-env.md

 ## Update packages

-You can update existing conda packages in the environment
+You can update existing conda packages in the environment.
-:one: Select the environment
+:one: Select the environment.
 :two: Switch to  **Installed** tab.
 Search packages you want to update, then click on it to go to detail tab, select specific version that you would like to update.
 :three: Click OK in the popup to confirm your action.